 As a convenience to Productions who would like one site to request locations in both Miami-Dade County and Miami Beach, productions can use Option B., www.filmiami.org.
 This is Miami-Dade’s permitting website and they charge $125 for a permit request up to 28 days.
 Only use this option if you also have locations under Miami-Dade County’s jurisdiction.

 For locations in the City of Miami, please visit www.miamifilmoffice.com.

 How quickly can I get a permit?

 The more complex the permit request, the more time the client may need to complete the coordination.
-Citywide permits average about 2 days of coordination for first time applicants, but can be pulled within a day for subsequent applications.
-Larger permits that require police staffing and meter rental average 3 to 4 days.
-Any street closures, driving shots, stunt work, drone work, and residential uses average around 1 week for permit completion.
+Citywide permits average about 2 business days of coordination for first-time applicants but can be pulled within a business day for subsequent applications.
+Larger permits that require police staffing and meter rental average 3 to 4 business days.
+Any street closures, driving shots, stunt work, drone work, and residential uses average 2 business days, 3 to 4 business days, around 7 business days for permit completion.
 Of course, it is always best to err on the side of applying with as much time as possible, so as to ensure all areas are covered.

 I have a small shoot, do I need to provide an Indemnity Agreement?

 Yes, the Indemnity agreement is a minimum requirement, along with the Certificate of insurance, for all permits issued by the City of Miami Beach Film & Print Office.